Being in nutritional ketosis is the most important aspect of the keto diet and the main reason for its many advantages.

 If it’s your first time doing keto, you might experience some side effects when you reach ketosis; these are known as keto flu and will soon disappear.

-If you’ve been in ketosis for a very long time before you got out of ketosis, and you combine a few of the methods above, you might be able to get into ketosis in 24 hours or a little bit longer.
+If you’ve been in ketosis for a very long time before you got out of ketosis, and you combine a few of the methods above, you might be able to throw your body back into ketosis within 24 hours or a little bit longer and up to 3 days.

 Some people might find the process easier and quicker compared to others.
 There are also signs to tell if you’re in ketosis.